-For Many Government Offices, Reopening Won't Be Business As Usual
+For Many Government Offices, Reopening Won’t Be Business as Usual

-When the pandemic started, it didn't take long for government agencies to get on board with the work-from-home initiative, sending people home to telecommute.
 Like most businesses, it took a few weeks to sort out the details, but it became business as usual soon enough.
 At its peak, state and federal government employees working from home rose to 65 percent—a 491 percent jump from the norm.

 Now that the worst seems to be behind us, agencies at all levels of government are rethinking what the future of work looks like.
 At the federal level, no overall decision has been made, leaving it up to individual agencies and departments.
 Many state governments, however, are working on plans to execute across their specific jurisdictions.